Disciplinary Foundation Papers (2021)

-From 2018 all of our qualifications will offer a foundational element to give students a firm grounding in their chosen discipline early on.
+All of our undergraduate qualifications offer a foundational element to give students a firm grounding in their chosen discipline early on.
 This foundational element may be a single paper, or it may be a collection of papers.
 Completing this foundational element is compulsory.

 On this page

-- Faculty of Health, Sport and Human Performance
+- Division of Health, Engineering, Computing and Science

 - Faculty of Māori and Indigenous Studies

 Division of Arts, Law, Psychology and Social Sciences

 If you are taking a Bachelor of Social Work you will need to include PHILO103.

 Division of Education